 So, why would you want to avoid peas or legumes in pet food, anyway?
 The reasoning boils down to a couple of key points:

 - Your dog just doesn’t like them.
 Some dogs are exceedingly picky eaters and simply doesn’t like peas or legumes.
 And if this sounds like your fur kid, you’ll want to find a pea-free alternative.
 There are plenty of doggie diets made without peas and legumes that will hopefully provide your mutt a meal he looks forward to.

 - Your dog has allergies or an intolerance.
 While food allergies can be difficult to pin down, you may have noticed your pooch responding poorly to pea-inclusive foods or have an official diagnosis of your dog’s food allergy.
-In some cases, these dogs may need a hypoallergenic dog food, but in other cases, simply switching to a pea-free kibble may do the trick.
+In some cases, these dogs may need a hypoallergenic dog food or a specialized dog food for dogs with sensitive stomachs but in other cases, simply switching to a pea-free kibble may do the trick.